 Keep in mind that you can join this program with this course since the courses are offered in cycles.
 You also can take this course for credit without being in the total program.
 Email Lillie Rowden if you have questions. firstname.lastname@example.org

-- Personal practices in action for the preservation of Mother Earth and her species.
+- Connecting the inner council to the eco-field for the purposes of eco-spiritual mentoring and for the preservation of Mother Earth and her species.

 Post-paper to be assigned at end of class.